GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

     script may access frame parameters, such as frame number and others, and may be written using the Bourne shell (.sh), The Bourne again shell (.bash), the csh (.csh) or DOS batch scripts (.bat).
-The script language is inferred from the file extension and we supply hidden scripts using the same language.
+The script language is inferred from the file extension and we build hidden scripts using the same language.
+Parameters that can be accessed are discussed below.

 .. _-N:

 **-N**\ *prefix*
-    Determines the name of sub-directory with frame images as well as the final movie file.
+    Determines the name of a sub-directory with frame images as well as the final movie file.
+    Note: If the subdirectory exist then we exit immediately, so make sure you remove any old directory first.

 .. _-T:

 **-T**\ *frames*\ \|\ *timefile*
-    Either specify now many image frames to make or supply a file with a set of parameters, one record per row (i.e., frame).
-The values in the columns will be available to the *mainscript* as variables GMT_MOVIE_VAL1, GMT_MOVIE_VAL2, etc., while any trailing text can be accessed as GMT_MOVIE_STRING.
-The number of records sets the number of frames.
+    Either specify now many image frames to make or supply a file with a set of parameters, one record per frame (row).
+The values in the columns will be available to the *mainscript* as the variables GMT_MOVIE_VAL1, GMT_MOVIE_VAL2, etc., while any trailing text can be accessed as GMT_MOVIE_STRING.
+The number of records determines the number of frames.
     Note that the *background* script is allowed to create the *timefile*.

 .. _-W: